albrt-vr/OpenVR.ALBRT.overlay/README.md

 This app is licensed under the MIT licence, and uses OpenVR which is under the BSD-3-Clause licence.
 If you make substantial improvements we ask kindly that you fork from this repository and contribute your changes via a pull request (You are under no obligation to do this under the aforementioned licences, it is a request only).

 # How To Use This App
-Download the newest release zip from the [Releases page](https://github.com/albrt-vr/OpenVR.ALBRT.overlay/releases), or the Builds directory, extract it somewhere, make sure SteamVR is running, then run ALBRT.overlay.win64.exe; it is advisable to have a shortcut somewhere easily accessible from within the VR desktop view, as this app must be started from outside of Steam.
+Download the newest release zip from the [Releases page](https://github.com/albrt-vr/OpenVR.ALBRT.overlay/releases), or the Builds directory, extract it somewhere on disk that you intend to keep this app, make sure SteamVR is running, then run ALBRT.overlay.win64.exe from the ALBRT.overlay directory.
+Please DO NOT change the build directory structure.
+It should look like: ALBRT.overlay.win64/ALBRT.overlay/[content including the .exe].
+It is important that this structure is kept so SteamVR can load the app.

+If you move the application directory after launching it for the first time SteamVR will lose the location of the VR manifest, and you will have to run and close SteamVR at least once for it to realise and 'forget' the old location.
+Once you have done this you should be able to launch ALBRT.overlay again and SteamVR will re-register its new location correctly.

 If you are running the app for the first time you will be asked to download the new windows app runtime.
 If you have issues with windows not downloading it when you accept, it can be found here: https://aka.ms/windowsappsdk/1.3/1.3.230602002/windowsappruntimeinstall-x64.exe